OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 Kubernetes provides liveness and readiness probes that are used to check the health of your containers.
 These probes can check certain files in your containers, check a TCP socket, or make HTTP requests.
 MicroProfile Health Check exposes readiness and liveness endpoints on your microservices.
 Kubernetes polls these endpoints as specified by the probes to react appropriately to any change in the microservice’s status.

-1. Configure the readiness and liveness probes fields to point to the MicroProfile Health Check REST endpoints in your OpenLiberty Operator YAML configuration file:
+1. Configure the readiness and liveness probes fields to point to the MicroProfile Health Check REST endpoints in your Open Liberty Operator YAML configuration file:
 See https://github.com/OpenLiberty/open-liberty-operator/blob/master/deploy/crds/full_cr.yaml for full template of available fields.
 For mpHealth-1.0:
-Enable the MicroProfile Health Check in your OpenLiberty Operator YAML configuration file, with the following snippet:
+Enable the MicroProfile Health Check in your Open Liberty Operator YAML configuration file, with the following snippet:
 microprofile:
    health:
      enabled: true